i-love-flamingo/flamingo-commerce/cart/Readme.md

 ### Store "any" data on the cart

-This package offers a flexible way to store any additional objects on the cart:
+This package offers also a flexible way to store any additional objects on the cart:

 See this example: